SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/index.md

 ## <a id="ai" />Efficient handling of requests using AI

 > [!NOTE]
-> AI services require a separate licence.
+> AI services require a separate license.
 SuperOffice AI is cloud only and is a separate add-on.

 The introduction of Artificial Intelligence (AI) in SuperOffice 10 gives request handlers / support agents a new set of smart tools to make their workday more efficient.